AloizioMacedo/investments/README.md

 <https://dados.cvm.gov.br/dataset/fii-doc-inf_mensal>.
 This seems to be restricted
 only to real estate, so we probably want to expand this in the future.

+Meanwhile, since we aren't able to download this data programatically or structurally, we copy the tables from XP funds list for each year separately to an excel spreadsheet and export it as csv.
+In order for the pipeline to work, we establish that these files should be names as `{CNPJ}_{YEAR}.csv`, where `{CNPJ}` switches the slash char `/` for an underline.
+As an example, this would be a valid name: `32.319.351_0001-56_2023.csv`

 For the CDI time series, we capture the data directly by copy-pasting the data in the following link: <https://brasilindicadores.com.br/cdi/>.